lucko/spark-docs/docs/misc/java-agent-warning.md

 ### I am using Java 21, what should I do?

-spark will gracefully fallback to using a different (albeit less effective method) to lookup classes if the intrumentation agent is not available or fails to load.
+spark will gracefully fall back to using a different (albeit less effective method) to lookup classes if the instrumentation agent is not available or fails to load.

-For this reason, it is recommended that Java 21 users ignore the error, or follow the instructions below to explitly enable dynamic agent loading.
+For this reason, it is recommended that Java 21 users ignore the error, or follow the instructions below to explicitly enable dynamic agent loading.

 ### I am using Java 22, what should I do?